-BeYou is the only service for LGBT+ young people in Kent.
-Young people who identify as LGBT+ are disproportionately affected by homelessness so we provide weekly drop-ins around the county as well as tailored 1:1 support for young people and their families.
+BeYou is the only service for LGBTQ+ young people in Kent.
+Young people who identify as LGBTQ+ are disproportionately affected by homelessness so we provide weekly drop-ins around the county as well as tailored one-to-one support for young people and their families.

-We are seeking funding for activities for the drop-in groups so that young LGBT+ individuals have somewhere safe to hang out, be themselves and make friends.
+We are seeking funding for activities for the drop-in groups so that young LGBTQ+ individuals have somewhere safe to hang out, be themselves and make friends.

 Women’s services development